ine-labs/AWSGoat/solutions/module-1/05-Server Side Request Forgery Part 1.md

 ## Step 5: Open the terminal to display the data.

-Open the terminal and run the below mentioned command to display the content of the */etc/passwd/* file.
+Open the terminal and run the below-mentioned command to display the content of the */etc/passwd/* file.

 Command: